Roger Hardy: Coastal Contacts Inc.

 Hardy first worked for a transportation and logistics company, followed by a contact lens company.
 While working at the contact lens company, Hardy recognized that purchasing contact lenses was expensive, time consuming and service constrained for consumers.

 In 2000, Hardy founded Coastal Contacts Inc. The Company started in a basement office with one phone line, a 14K modem, a ping pong table and a Visa card.
 Hardy purchased the keyword “contact lens” from AltaVista and Snap.com.
 This keyword was not known to have any value at the time and no other companies were advertising on the keyword.
 Hardy bought the exclusive rights to “contact lenses” and launched with that advertising.
 In the first day, they had 30 orders; within the first month, they had $68,000 in sales.

 Under Hardy's direction, Coastal Contacts Inc. became the world's largest online retailer for eyewear.
 In 2001, Coastal achieved $1 million in cumulative revenue.
 In 2004, the company began trading on TSX.
 In 2008, the company launched eyeglasses business unit.
 In 2012, Coastal surpasses $1 billion in cumulative sales since 2000 and starts trading on NASDAQ.

 Coastal Contacts Inc. and Essilor signed an agreement on February 27, 2014, that it is acquiring Coastal Contacts Inc. for C$430 million.

 510 Seymour Street, Vancouver

-In 2014 Hardy funded and acquired in a well-publicized acquisition a development property at 510 Seymour Street in Vancouver B.C.
-This unique distressed property located on the edge of the downtown core represented an opportunity to build an iconic statement building and plant a flag in Vancouver's downtown core; one of the world's fastest rising markets.
-The building was completed in January 2017 having experienced tremendous appreciation in land and improvements.
-510 Seymour Street located at the corner of West Pender and Seymour St is a modern 82,000 sq. ft masterpiece.
-Hardy Capital now occupies the penthouse of this iconic Vancouver property.
+In 2014 Hardy funded and acquired a development property at 510 Seymour Street in Vancouver B.C.
+The building has a total of 750,000 sq. ft. and was completed in January 2017.

 B.C.'s Living Legends

 Roger was recognized as one of B.C.'s most influential business leaders and featured as one of 13 Living Legends who have made a profound impact on B.C.'s communities, industries and economy.

-We're inspired everyday by Roger's innovative spirit, commitment to give back to his community, and his desire to develop future purpose-driven leaders.
+Shoes.com

+Roger Hardy was the co-founder, Chairman, and CEO of Shoes.COM, formerly known as Shoeme.ca.
+Under Hardy’s leadership, the parent company acquired both OnlineShoes.com and Shoes.COM.
+On May 20, Shoes.COM announced it had raised net proceeds of approximately $45 million.
+As of May 2015, SHOES.COM was valued at $320 million and was awarded the " Fastest growing company in Canada " title by Profit magazine.